 Burning on leather

 If you want to burn on leather the most important thing to remember is that it must be vegetable tanned leather.
-Other tanning methods can be toxic if you burn on them.
+Other tanning methods can be toxic (please read the tutorial on safety) if you burn on them.

 One thing you will notice that is different than burning on wood is the smell....arg, does it stink.
 You will also have to clean your pen tips a lot more often to get off that gunk!